Science Kits: 6-8th Grade

 North Carolina State Standards

-• 7.E.1.3 Explain the relationship between the movement of air masses, high and low pressure systems, and frontal boundaries to storms (including thunderstorms, hurricanes, and tornadoes) and other weather conditions that may result.
+• ESS.7.1.3 Analyze and interpret data to explain the relationship between the movement of air masses, high and low pressure systems, frontal boundaries and weather conditions that may result.

-• 7.E.1.5 Explain the influence of convection, global winds and the jet stream on weather and climatic conditions.
+• ESS.7.1.5 Use models to explain the influence of convection, global winds, and the jet stream on weather and climatic conditions.

-• 7.E.1.6 Conclude that the good health of humans requires: monitoring the atmosphere, maintaining air quality and stewardship.
+• ESS.7.2.1 Engage in argument from evidence to explain that the good health of humans and environment requires: monitoring of the atmosphere, maintaining air quality and stewardship.

 Click Here for Bodyworks Teacher Resources